pytorch/tutorials/prototype_source/lite_interpreter.rst

 How to use lite interpreter + custom build
 ------------------------------------------
+Custom PyTorch library only contains the operators needed by the model, to do that:

 1. To dump the operators in your model, say `deeplabv3_scripted`, run the following lines of Python code:

 .. code-block:: python